seasmith/TexasPrimary2016/README.md

 I have another R script which will demonstrate how to scrape massive amounts of data from FRED

 #####FRED functions
-`fred.series()` = this function will scrape metadata about a particular 'release', including the series within that 'release' as defined by the 'filters'
+`series.scraper()` = this function will scrape metadata about a particular 'release', including the series within that 'release' as defined by the 'filters'
   * Dependencies
     * `county.scraper()` = used to create a searchable column of counties in the master/top-level table
-    * `category.scraper()` = used to create a searchable column of categories within each release `fred.data()` = this function will scrape the actual data from a given series
+    * `category.scraper()` = used to create a searchable column of categories within each release `obs.scraper()` = this function will scrape the actual data from a given series

 #####FRED examples
-`FRED.data.example.R` = this script will scrape quite a bit of data from several different releases using two common filters ('tx', 'county')
+`FRED.example1.R` = this script will scrape quite a bit of data from several different releases using two common filters ('tx', 'county')
+`FRED.example2.R` = this script will tidy up the `fred.obs1` and `fred.obs2` data.
+Right now, there are thousands of data frames attached to these two lists - the goal of this example is to condense each `Category` into a table itself.

+#####R Objects
+I have saved much of the data as R objects (.RData) which can be loaded with `load("Data/robject_name.RData")` or whichever filepath you need to use.
+I am working on creating an object-relationalish database model to store all the data that will eventually be saved as R objects.
-I recommend SAVING YOUR DATA after you have scraped the data.
-Hint: I saved mine to R objects using save("somefile.RData").
+I highly recommend SAVING YOUR DATA after you have scraped the data.
+Hint: I saved mine as R objects by using `save(some.object, file = "some.file.RData")`.